Chemosphere: History

 In 1976, the house's second owner, Dr. Richard Kuhn, was stabbed to death there in a robbery by his lover and another man.
 The pair were subsequently convicted and sentenced to life in prison.

 By 1997, the interior had become run down; for over 10 years it had been rented out and used for parties and as a result the interior finishes had undergone major and anachronistic alteration.
 Because of its unique design it proved to be a difficult sell and sat on the market for most of its time as a rental property.

 Since 1998, it has been the Los Angeles home of Benedikt Taschen, of the German publishing house Taschen, who has had the house restored; the only current problem with the residence is the relatively high cost of maintenance.
 The recent restoration, by Escher GuneWardena Architecture, won an award from the Los Angeles Conservancy.
 Preservation architect Frank Escher wrote the first book on Lautner a few years after moving to Los Angeles in 1988, and oversees the John Lautner Archives.
 During restoration the architects added details that were unavailable 40 years before, as the technology simply did not exist.
 The gas company tile was replaced by random-cut slate, which could not be cut thin enough in 1960, despite Lautner's desire for such a finish.
 The architects also replaced the original thick framed windows with frameless glass.
-The owners commissioned a pastiche rug by German painter Albert Oehlen and a hanging lamp of bent plexiglas strips by Jorge Pardo, a Los Angeles artist.
+Tashen commissioned a pastiche rug by German painter Albert Oehlen and a hanging lamp of bent plexiglas strips by Jorge Pardo, a Los Angeles artist.

-The Taschen family planned to commission Dutch architect Rem Koolhaas to build a large new guesthouse at the base of Chemosphere on the site once owned by Leonard Malin's in-laws.
+The Taschens planned to commission Dutch architect Rem Koolhaas to build a large new guesthouse at the base of Chemosphere on the site once owned by Leonard Malin's in-laws.
 The new house was intended to hold an art collection and library and to provide rooms enough for the four children the Taschens have between them.
 The plans were later cancelled due to fears the annex would visually compete with the main house.

-Recognition
+Media and landmark designation

 The Chemosphere was declared a Los Angeles Historic-Cultural Monument in 2004.
 It was also included in a list of all-time top 10 houses in Los Angeles in a Los Angeles Times survey of experts in December 2008.

 The house forms part of a retrospective of Lautner's work which was shown at the Hammer Museum in Los Angeles between August and October 2008.